Umuzi-org/tech-department/content/topics/redux-intro/_index.md

 ---
 _db_id: 18
 available_flavours:
   - javascript
+  - typescript
-content_type: workshop
+content_type: topic
 title: Basic introduction to Redux
+ready: True
 ---

 ## Redux is

 - marketed as a state managment tool.
 It can be used to manage state an a whole lot more
 - usually used with React or other frontend web framework
 - concepts are similar to the Command Pattern.
-This is an OOP design pattern that unlocks a lot of stuff beyond simple state managment
+The command pattern is an OOP design pattern that unlocks a lot of stuff beyond simple state managment

 ## Resources

 The basics:

-- This tutorial is really good: https://redux.js.org/basics/basic-tutorial
+- This tutorial is really good: https://redux.js.org/basics/basic-tutorial (the official docs are always a winner)
-- This logger middleware helps: https://github.com/LogRocket/redux-logger
+- This logger middleware is really helpful: https://github.com/LogRocket/redux-logger

 If you want to start using redux with asyncronous code (eg ajax requests) then you'll need to use another tool:

 - for simple stuff: https://github.com/reduxjs/redux-thunk
 - for complicated side-effect models something like this is probably better: https://github.com/redux-saga/redux-saga

+If you are using Typescript then this is useful: https://redux.js.org/recipes/usage-with-typescript

 ## Concepts